Real-space analysis of Hatsugai-Kohmoto interaction: Model Hamiltonian

 \section{Model Hamiltonian}

 The H-K interaction\cite{HK} in a particle-hole symmetric form is given by

 where $c^\dagger_{\alpha,\sigma} (c_{\alpha,\sigma})$ is the creation (annihilation) fermionic operator of a particle at site $\alpha$ with spin $\sigma$.
-In Hamiltonian \ref{HK_RS} (and throughout this text) the three Greek letters: $\alpha,\gamma,\Delta,\delta$, will symbolize the site indices and can have values ranging from 0 to $N$, which denotes the number of sites in the system.
+In Hamiltonian \ref{HK_RS} (and throughout this text) the \tr{four} Greek letters: $\alpha,\gamma,\Delta,\delta$, will symbolize the site indices and can have values ranging from 0 to $N$, which denotes the number of sites in the system.
 The summation over $\alpha,\gamma$ is unrestricted over each lattice site, while $\Delta\in [-\alpha,N-\alpha [$.
 This restricted sum is introduced in such a form to highlight the conservation of the center of the mass of interacting particles.
 This is the defying property of H-K interaction\cite{HK} in addition to the infinite range.
 The $\bar{\sigma}$ symbolizes the opposite spin to $\sigma$.
 The strength of the interaction is controlled by $U$ and does not depend on the distance between the interacting particles.

 In the text, three quantities will be analyzed, as real-space probes of the properties of the system.
-The first one is the local density of states $A_{\gamma,\sigma}(\omega)$ (LDOS), which provides us with the single particle excitation spectrum.
+The first one is the local density of states $A_{\gamma,\sigma}(\omega)$ (LDOS), which provides \tr{information about the spectrum of} the single particle excitations.
 It is defined as the imaginary part of the retarded local Greens function